BigSlikTobi/Tackle4LossNewsCollection/readme.md

 *   **`.github/workflows/`**: Contains YAML files defining GitHub Actions workflows for continuous integration and automated pipeline execution (e.g., `news_collection.yml`, `team-news-collection.yml`).
 *   **`.env` (example)**: A file (typically not committed to version control) that stores environment variables like API keys and database URLs.
 *   **`blacklist.json`**: A file used to list domains or URLs that should be excluded from news fetching.

-## Changelog
-- Removed `teamPipeline.py` (team-specific pipeline) as it was deprecated and no longer supported.

 ## High-Level Workflow